AdobeDocs/marketo.de-DE/help/marketo/getting-started.md

       <img alt="E-Mail" src="getting-started/assets/getting-started-6.png" />
     </a>
     <div>
     <a href="getting-started/quick-wins/import-a-list-of-people.md">6.
-Eine Personenliste importieren</a>
+Import a List of People</a>
     </div>
     <br>
   </td>